zeenashub12/celo-farcaster-frames/README.md

      ```bash
      cd celo-farcaster-frames
      ```
-   - Add your Farcaster frame code to the appropriate directory or create a new one if necessary.
+   - Add your Farcaster MiniApp code to the appropriate directory or create a new one if necessary.

 4. **Commit your changes**
    - Stage your changes: